Contributing¶

 Running the development environment¶

-Setup inside container¶
+Setup the container¶

 - Run